memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 - `cmake_minimum_required` just indicates the allowed CMake versions.
 Zephyr has its own requirements and maintains its minimal required CMake version in `zephyr/cmake/modules/zephyr_default.cmake`.
 - The `set` function writes the board that we're building our application for to the variable `BOARD`.
 This step is optional and can actually be specified during the build step as a parameter. `nrf52840dk_nrf52840` is Zephyr's name for the [nRF52840 development kit](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).
-- Then we go ahead and load `Zephyr` using the `find_package` function.
+- Then we go ahead and load Zephyr using the `find_package` function.
 In our [setup script][#creating-a-setup-script] we've exported the `ZEPHYR_BASE` environment variable, which is now passed as a hint to the `find_package` function to locate the correct Zephyr installation.

 > **Note:** There are several ways to use the Zephyr CMake package, each of which is described in detail in [Zephyr's CMake package documentation](https://docs.zephyrproject.org/latest/build/zephyr_cmake_package.html).
 You can also have a look at the [Zephyr CMake package source code](https://docs.zephyrproject.org/latest/build/zephyr_cmake_package.html#zephyr-cmake-package-source-code) for details.

 As mentioned, setting the `BOARD` variable is optional and usually not done.
 The value for the `BOARD` can be chosen in different ways, e.g., using an environment variable, or passed as a parameter during the build.
 The Zephyr build system determines the final value for `BOARD` in a pre-defined order; refer to the [documentation for the application CMakeLists.txt](https://docs.zephyrproject.org/latest/develop/application/index.html#application-cmakelists-txt) for details.

 > **Note**: Zephyr's goal is to support multiple boards and multiple MCUs.
-Once we switch to using `west` for building, it makes sense to pass the board as a parameter and _not_ specify it in `CMakeLists.txt`.
+Once we switch to using _West_ for building, it makes sense to pass the board as a parameter and _not_ specify it in `CMakeLists.txt`.
 In case you're having trouble remembering the exact board name, you can always dump the list of supported boards using the command `west boards`.

 Now that Zephyr is available, we can go ahead and add the application: